 To keep DiamondLobby free to read, this post may contain affiliate links.
 Learn more

-Most people associate projectors with ancient devices that output a super low-quality image to a white pull-down screen, which you hardly see unless you make the room as dark as a cave.
+Many people associate projectors with ancient devices that output a super low-quality image to a white pull-down screen, which you hardly see unless you make the room as dark as a cave.
+But that is no longer the case.

 The selection process was fairly simple.
-First, we went out and dedicated a decent chunk of time to research the needs and pain points of the community when it came to gaming projectors.
-Using those findings, we created criteria to help us identify and pick the best gaming projectors that you will see today.
+First, we dedicated a chunk of time to research the needs and pain points of the community when it came to gaming projectors.
+We then used this research to identify and shortlist the best gaming projectors that you’ll read about below based on a checklist of product needs.

 Note: We noticed that some of the better projectors cost upwards of a thousand dollars, and so we ensured to include only those that we believed are worth their value for money.